Ghaath (2000 film): Production

 Akashdeep directed the film, produced under the banner of K. Bhagyalakshmi Pictures.
 This was the first film in which Khan and Kher appeared together.
 Initially, Akashdeep was not pleased with Khan's acting and was planning to replace him.
 It was on the insistence of Bajpayee that Akashdeep retained him.
 Bajpayee was acting with Khan for the first time, so was Tabu.
 Raveena Tandon made a special appearance in the film.

 Soundtrack

-The music for the soundtrack is composed by Anu Malik excepting one instrumental track by Salim–Sulaiman.
+The music for the soundtrack is composed by Anu Malik excepting one instrumental track by Salim–Sulaiman, who also provided the background score.
 Lyrics are written by Sameer.